cbolisetti/multiappfracflow/doc/content/multiapp_fracture_flow_equations.md

 where $a$ is the fracture thickness (aperture), and $\tilde{\nabla}$ are derivatives transverse to the fracture.
 This equation is integrated (by MOOSE) over the fracture-element 2D area in the finite-element method.

 !alert note
-The preceeding equation implies all the Kernels for heat and hass flow in the fracture system must be multiplied by the fracture aperture $a$.
-That is, in the MOOSE input file governing the 2D physics, the coefficient of the CoefTimeDerivative Kernel is $ac$, and the coefficient of the AnisotropicDiffusion is $a\lambda$.
+The preceeding equation implies all the Kernels for heat and mass flow in the fracture system must be multiplied by the fracture aperture $a$.
+That is, in the MOOSE input file governing the 2D physics, the coefficient of the [CoefTimeDerivative](CoefTimeDerivative.md) Kernel is $ac$, and the coefficient of the [AnisotropicDiffusion](AnisotropicDiffusion.md) is $a\lambda$.
 If tensorial quantities such as $\lambda$ or the permeability tensor are anisotropic, they need to be expressed in 3D space.

 ### Coupling